BYLAWS OF THE

 Each elder entitled to ballot may cast only one (1) ballot in total on each matter submitted to the balloting process.

 7.5.2 Manner of Casting Ballot

 Ballots must be cast in writing and must be signed.
 Failure to sign a ballot renders that ballot invalid.
 Ballots submitted by mail, fax or e-mail are acceptable written ballots.
 The written ballots shall be made part of the official record.

 Those matters specifically designated in these Bylaws as requiring only an affirmative ballot by simple majority shall be construed in all cases to mean a simple majority of the valid ballots cast at the meeting and/or cast by absentee ballots, and shall upon such ballot be the act of the General Conference.
 An affirmative majority ballot, as described above, of the elders of the General Conference, shall be the act of the General Conference on all matters, except:

-(2) The nomination and election of Council members, which shall be by plurality of the elders present at the meeting as provided at section 7.5.4.
+(2) The nomination and election of Council members shall be by a plurality of the valid ballots cast as defined in the Governance Article of the Constitution.